 When you are advertising on a field or stadium, you know that you will reach people immediately.
 You don’t have to hope people will buy the newspaper where you took an ad out or that they’re listening to the radio station that you’re advertising on.
 You can know with certainty that the next time there’s an event at the stadium, your ad will be up, and hundreds of people will see it on the day it debuts.

 Types of Sports Stadium and Field Advertising

-When you’re looking into this kind of marketing, you will be met with a plethora of options to choose from.
-This is fantastic news for your brand, because it means you can showcase your company in different formats and locations around a stadium or arena.
+When you’re looking into this kind of marketing, you will be met with many options to choose from.
+This is fantastic news for your brand because it means you can showcase your company in different formats and locations around a stadium or arena.

 When you think of traditional advertising at stadiums, you probably think of printed materials.
-Here are samples of time-tested low-tech advertising:
+However, here are samples of time-tested low-tech advertising:

 - Banners on sidelines and walls